Skip to content

 Data and complianceDoes this hold records or traceability we must keep?Historians, batch records, alarm logs, regulatory data

-Where a system carries a safety function, the upgrade falls under the functional safety lifecycle, and the assessment should establish the required safety integrity level before any design choices are locked in.
-The relevant standards are IEC 61508 for the general functional safety lifecycle and IEC 61511 for the process sector, and both treat modification of a safety system as a lifecycle event that has to be assessed rather than a like-for-like swap.
-Metromotion Controls handles this scope through functional safety work, and the detail is covered further in our guide to SIL assessment in Australia.
+Where a system carries a safety function, the upgrade falls under the functional safety lifecycle: IEC 61508 generally and IEC 61511 in the process sector, both of which treat modification of a safety system as a lifecycle event to be assessed rather than a like-for-like swap.
+The required safety integrity level should be established before design choices are locked in.
+Metromotion Controls handles this scope through functional safety work, covered further in our guide to SIL assessment in Australia.

 The risk assessment is what justifies the staging order later.
 A line that is both a production bottleneck and running discontinued hardware ranks above a well-supported line with spare capacity, even if both are technically due for modernisation.